SURIYA-po/Portfolio_Surya/README.md

 ### About Me

 🤩 I'm a passionate and curious **developer** from Nepal.
-🤖 I specialize in building full-stack(primarily Back-End for now i.e. July, 2025) web apps using modern technologies.
+🤖 I specialize in building full-stack web apps using modern technologies.
 🧠 I love turning ideas into beautiful, interactive experiences.
 📚 Always learning, always building.